 To show you have been reduced to bodies of scientific data, in his books Laws of Natural Ascent (Manchester: Manchester University Press, 1955) and The Desires of Nations (New York: Thornhill & Lawrence, 1943), the so-called “philosopher”, Anthony Kade-Trent (1901-1979) discussed the movement of special diagrams across vast swathes of progressive optimal expressions that emerged from a “phenomenally astute” observation of human passions as they impinged upon the historical measurements of social tendencies ruminated upon by the author.
 He considered the “inherently war-like” Japanese the scourge of humanity, Anglo-Saxons the arbiters of good taste, and had engaged in an affair with his secretary for twenty years while proclaiming “marital fidelity the key to full possession of a moral sensibility”.

 N took the 0H8412 from its snakeskin holder.
 He admired the sleek chrome design and chuckled slyly to himself.
 The inhuman effect would be tremendous.
 He and L were on course for psychological genocide.
 But first they would have to contend with more bullshit information that, despite its origin in false identities, functioned in a manner that was identical to identity theft.

 Satan was in the Big Brother House, in Eschaton, in Stillstand.
 The closer to strawberries, the closer to Heaven.
-The arrows of the silent wood shot above the shadow of the river.
+The arrows shot above the shadow of the river.
 A serpent of burning thistle took root in obsidian ears.
-Among the goats and ravens, the heavy mountain air uplifted both hearts and minds.
+Among the goats and ravens, the heavy mountain air uplifted hearts and minds.
 At the first snow or flame that shrivelled in the carvings, an embrace encircled the leaves that covered the floor of the space station.
 A cluster of lips passed trails of bronze light across the slowest of distances.
-If it could, the unstifled air would have blossomed in the unbidden, where audible hallucinations were mute and voiced at once.
+If it could, the unstifled silence would have blossomed the unbidden, where audible hallucinations were mute and voiced at once.